A Bijective Image Retargeting Algorithm Based on Conformal Energy: Conclusions

 \section{Conclusions}

-In this paper, we have proposed an effective one-step image retargeting algorithm based on the conformal energy minimizer, which can preserve ROIs and the algorithm is robust and time-saving.
-It can also deal with large resizing ratio problems.
+In this paper, we propose a bijective image retargeting model by minimizing the conformal energy of the warping map, which can preserve ROIs and line structures in images.
+We also prove that our model is well-posed and the discrete energy minimizer in our model is a promising approximation of the optimal map if the mesh is dense enough.

-We talk about the conformal energy in this paper, but there is a gap for simplicial mapping approximation of quasi-conformal mapping because the corresponding matrix of $L^a$ is not an M-matrix on most meshes.
-Therefore, it is meaningful to do the research and find out what kind of mesh can be applied in quasi-conformal energy minimizing problems.
-Additionally, quasi-conformal mapping in higher dimensional space is a complex problem.
-Hopefully, we can give a good solution from the energy perspective to this problem.
+Our proofs show the incredible capabilities of simplicial-mesh-based methods in image processing.
+Under some conditions, any mapping in the $H^1$ space can be well approximated by a simplicial mapping.
+This proposition will lay a solid theoretical foundation for various simplicial-mesh-based image processing methods.

-The simplicial mapping approximation method can also solve the minimum curve surface problem.
-The area of $f\(D_1\)$ is fixed in the image retargeting problem.
-While in the minimum curve surface problem, the area is not fixed, so the situation becomes much harder.
-We may further analyze the simplicial approximation convergence properties in that problem.
+In this paper, we have discussed the issues related to conformal energy.
+However, there is a gap in the simplicial mapping approximation of the quasi-conformal energy minimizer because the corresponding matrix of $L^a$ in this paper is not an M-matrix on some meshes.
+Therefore, it is meaningful to research what meshes can be applied to quasi-conformal energy-minimizing problems.
+Video retargeting is also popular these days.
+We may extend this algorithm to this problem in the future.